-If you’re expecting, or have recently had a new baby, then…CONGRATULATIONS!
+If you’re expecting, or recently had a new baby, then…CONGRATULATIONS!
 Welcoming a newborn into your family is one of the most beautiful, life-changing experiences you’ll ever encounter.

 Unfortunately, it also means you can kiss sleep goodbye, at least for the next few months.

-This can sometimes be a hard thing to manage, and a bit of a shock to the system after everything you’ve already been through bringing your bundle of beauty into the world.
+This can sometimes be a hard thing to manage, and a bit of a shock to the system after everything you’ve already been through bringing your bundle of joy into the world.
 They need sleep, but they won’t always settle easily and they keep waking up.

 Newborn babies can only tolerate around 45 minutes of time awake.
 Yes, their stamina is that short!
 Basically you have time for a feed, nappy change, and a little bit of cuddle and play time, and then it’s time to go back to sleep.
 Your baby’s primary activity at this age should be sleeping.

 As a new parent, it can be tough to limit your wake time with your baby to only 6 hours a day, I know.
 But there will be plenty of time for giggles, tickles, squeals, and all of those other precious moments later on.
-And you’ll get a lot more of them with a well-rested baby.2.
-Differentiate between night and day
+And you’ll get a lot more of them with a well-rested baby.

 By creating a clear separation between day and night you’ll help teach your baby that daytime is for active play and night-time is for sleep.
 This might seem like a challenge when your newborn seems to sleep or wake regardless of the hour.
 However, there are some things you can do now to create a clear separation between the two periods.

 You should also try to take your baby outside during the day to enjoy as much fresh air and natural light as possible.
 Doctors say this helps set their circadian rhythm (their internal 24-hour clock that takes time for a newborn to develop) and encourages them to sleep better at night.
-And when your baby does wake during the night, keep the lights dim and ensure interaction (eye contact, talking) is kept to a minimum.
-In this way he or she will learn that night time is for sleep and not a time for play.3.
-Start a bedtime routine
+And when your baby does wake during the night, keep the lights dim and ensure interaction (eye contact and talking) is kept to a minimum.
+In this way he or she will learn that night time is for sleep and not a time for play.

 Establishing a good bedtime routine right from day one is a great way to help your baby organise days and nights and start to consolidate night sleep more quickly.
 By following a consistent routine, you will teach your baby to look forward to bedtime and anticipate what is about to happen next.